 Another con to consider is that nannies are not required to have any childhood education or certifications.
 This doesn’t mean you can’t find one that does, just make sure to do your homework and at the very least make sure they are CPR certified!

 If you choose to hire a nanny, you are now an employer.
 Chances are, you will be paying them more than $2,600* per year, which means you will owe employment taxes.
 Consider keeping your nanny “on the books” with NannyPay, an inexpensive, DIY payroll software that calculates taxes automatically.

 One of the biggest positives about daycare is the cost.
 It is almost always cheaper than hiring a nanny because you are sharing the cost with other families.
 Of course, there may not be much of a cost differential if you are paying daycare for more than one child.

 Daycare also helps your child develop social skills while growing and learning with other children.
 They typically offer a wide variety of toys, games, and play equipment that you may not have at home.
 Some daycares even offer set meals!
 Not only does this mean no meal packing for you, but your child could also be exposed to new foods.

 “Daycare ensures children are exposed to situations and activities that can’t be replicated in a family or one-on-one environment,” says Heather Stallard, early years consultant at Astec Solutions Ltd. – Healthline.com

-Teachers and providers at daycares are often trained professionals who specialize in early education and have any state required certifications.
+Teachers and providers at daycares are often trained professionals who specialize in early education and have state-required certifications.

 There are also more accidents that happen in a daycare environment.
 It is impossible to have eyes on every child at all times, so bites, falls, bumps and bruises will happen.